orokusaki/labs/calm/nucalm/calm_workshop_nucalm_deepdive.rst

 Dependencies
 ************
-Dependencies in nuCalm only hold for system actions.
+Dependencies in Calm only hold for system actions.
 They can be expressed in three ways:

 **Dependency Types**

 - Inherent dependencies:

    These are inherent to the model and no specification is necessary.
    For eg. Substrate has to be created before packages and services.
 Services have to be stopped before package is uninstalled etc. In terms of dependencies it translates into services depend on their packages which both depend on the underlying substrate.
 They are inherent to the system and used by system actions.

 - Explicit dependencies: